Jaimilit/CrossFit-Signup/README.md

 ## Frameworks, Libraries, and Programs:

-* [Django](https://pypi.org/project/Django/3.2.14/): python framework used to create all the backend
+* [Django](https://pypi.org/project/Django/3.2.14/): Python framework used to create all the backend
 * [Bootstrap](https://getbootstrap.com/): Frontend framework used to provide structure, style, and responsive behaviour

 ## Databse:
-* [PostgreSQL](https://www.elephantsql.com/): the database used to store all the data.
+* [PostgreSQL](https://www.elephantsql.com/): The database used to store all the data

 ## Programs and Tools:

 * [Google Fonts](https://fonts.google.com/): Was used to to incorporate font styles
-* [Font Awesome](https://fontawesome.com/): was used to create the icons used on the website
+* [Font Awesome](https://fontawesome.com/): Was used to create the icons used on the website
 * [Gitpod](https://gitpod.io/workspaces): Gitpod was used as IDE to commit and push the project to GitHub, though I started with Codeanywhere, but most of it was in Gitpod
 * [GitHub](https://github.com/): Was used to store my code
-* [Am I Responsive](https://ui.dev/amiresponsive): to generate an image showcasing the website's responsiveness to different screen sizes
+* [Am I Responsive](https://ui.dev/amiresponsive): To generate an image showcasing the website's responsiveness to different screen sizes
-* [Pip3](https://pypi.org/project/pip/): to install Python modules and libraries
+* [Pip3](https://pypi.org/project/pip/): To install Python modules and libraries
 * [Gunicorn](https://docs.djangoproject.com/en/4.1/howto/deployment/wsgi/gunicorn/): "Green Unicorn" is a Python Web Server Gateway to translate HTTP Requests for Python to understand
 * [Spycopg2](https://pypi.org/project/psycopg2/): PostgreSQL database adapter so I can manage the Database in Python
-* [Cloudinary](https://cloudinary.com/): the image hosting service used to upload images and other media
+* [Cloudinary](https://cloudinary.com/): The image hosting service used to upload images and other media
-* [Heroku](https://dashboard.heroku.com/apps): the hosting service used to host the website
+* [Heroku](https://dashboard.heroku.com/apps): The hosting service used to host the website
-* [VSCode](hhttps://code.visualstudio.com/): the IDE used to develop the website
+* [VSCode](https://code.visualstudio.com/): The IDE used to develop the website
-* [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website
+* [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/open/): Was used to debug the website
-* [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website
+* [W3C Validator](https://validator.w3.org/): Was used to validate HTML5 code for the website
-* [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website
+* [W3C CSS validator](https://jigsaw.w3.org/css-validator/): Was used to validate CSS code for the website
-* [Github Projects](https://github.com/) and Kanban board was used to track the progress of the project in general and of every application in the project
+* [Github Projects](https://github.com/): Kanban board was used to track the progress of the project in general and of every application in the project
-* [Wireframes](https://balsamiq.com/learn/articles/what-are-wireframes/) was used to created the outline for my project
+* [Wireframes](https://balsamiq.com/learn/articles/what-are-wireframes/): Was used to created the outline for my project

 # Testing